 4.1.6 In order to satisfy the requirements of Article 15(3) and 15(4) of the EU NCER, owners and operators of Electricity Storage Modules are required to satisfy the requirements of ECC.6.3.7.2.3 of the Grid Code.
 This provides for a droop requirement where the plant is required to automatically transition from an import mode of operation to an export mode of operation as system frequency falls, or if the plant is unable to satisfy these requirements, subject to agreement with NGESO, install low frequency relays in accordance with the requirements of Grid Code OC6.6.6 which would require an Electricity Storage Module to trip prior to the first stage of operation of the Low Frequency Demand Disconnection Scheme.
 The droop characteristic makes provision for the Electricity Storage Module to operate in an export (generation) mode of operation prior to the first stage of the LFDD Scheme at 48.8Hz.
 This ensures that Electricity Storage Modules are providing defensive measures to the System well before customer demand is tripped.

-4.1.7 Limited Frequency Sensitive Mode – Under frequency (LFSM-U) – EU Code Users who own and operate Type C and D Power Generating Modules connected after 27 April 2019 or HVDC System Owners who own and operate HVDC Systems or Generators who own and operate DC Connected Power Park Modules connected after 8 September 2019 are required to provide an automatic increase in active power at a minimum rate of 2% of output per 0.1 Hz deviation of system frequency below 49.5 Hz.
+4.1.7 Limited Frequency Sensitive Mode – Under frequency (LFSM-U) – EU Code Users who own and operate Type C and D Power Generating Modules connected on or after 27 April 2019 and which had concluded contracts for major Plant items on or after 17th May 2018 or HVDC System Owners who own and operate HVDC Systems or Generators who own and operate DC Connected Power Park Modules connected after 8 September 2019 or who had concluded contracts for major Plant items on or after 28 September 2018 are required to provide an automatic increase in active power at a minimum rate of 2% of output per 0.1 Hz deviation of system frequency below 49.5 Hz.

 Automatic Low Frequency Demand Disconnection Scheme